What Happens To Your Body When You Have Your Ovaries Removed, According To Doctors

 5. Hormonal Supplements Will Become Necessary

-If both ovaries are removed, it'll be necessary to regulate a young woman's hormones through supplements.
-Without those supplements, according to Dr. Jones, a young woman is more likely to develop cardiovascular diseases, osteoporosis, and her life expectancy can decrease as well.
+If both ovaries are removed, it'll be necessary to regulate your hormones through supplements.
+Without those supplements, according to Dr. Jones, the patient is more likely to develop cardiovascular diseases and osteoporosis, and life expectancy can decrease as well.

 "Hormone therapy may be needed after removing both ovaries depending on indication for removal," Dr. Leung says.
 "If there are no contraindications, a woman can consider taking estrogen therapy since the body would no longer make estrogen after removing both ovaries.
 If only one ovary is removed, a woman may not need a hormonal supplement as she would still produce estrogen in one ovary...
 If a woman still has her uterus, she may also need progesterone therapy."